- Salvaging damaged collections

 Help is at hand!
 Our conservation experts have gathered together the most effective methods to ensure the long-term preservation of your precious family objects: books, diaries, pictures, and photographs.

 Dealing with disaster

 Part one: how to recover a flood-damaged collection

 Catch your breath and make a plan to salvage your collection in the event of disaster — ensuring personal safety, gathering supplies, setting up a salvage station, and safely removing items from a disaster site.

 Part two: how to salvage your water damaged collection

-Freezing is an effective alternative to chemical methods for insect eradication in certain types of material, particularly paper based collections.
+Freezing is an effective alternative to chemical methods for insect eradication in certain types of material, particularly paper-based collections.
 It can also be used to buy time when treating water damaged and mould affected material.
-It provides valuable time to seek assistance from a conservator.
+This provides valuable time to seek assistance from a conservator.